JustWhit3/osmanip/doc/Contributing.md

 .clang-format -i /path/to/file
 ```

-5) Optional, but really appreciated: update the [documentation](https://github.com/JustWhit3/osmanip/blob/main/doc) or the main [README](https://github.com/JustWhit3/osmanip/blob/main/README.md) with the new features you added.
+5) Optional, but really appreciated: update the [documentation](https://justwhit3.github.io/osmanip/) (directly while writing the code) and the main [README](https://github.com/JustWhit3/osmanip/blob/main/README.md) with the new features you added.
 6) Finally, make the pull request.
+The Doxygen page will be updated automatically.

 Once your pull request will be submitted, I will carefully review it and, if it will be considered as an improvement, I will confirm it.